 Fast forward a couple of years, and I was at a writing retreat where I met a woman talking about her writing residency in an elementary school.
 I went straight home when it was over and searched to see if there was anything available like that in my area.
 There was, and, bam!
 For the next 12 years, I worked for a nonprofit organization called Writers in the Schools, teaching creative writing to students in third through eighth grade.

 I had some extraordinary experiences in these residencies, working closely with teachers, meeting new children, and expanding my scope of art, music, and creativity.
-And though there wasn’t a day go by that I wasn’t in tune with the next great thing I could turn into a writing lesson, it inadvertently took time away from my writing.
+A day never went by that I wasn’t looking for ideas I could turn into writing lessons, and it inadvertently took time away from my writing.
 My own work lay dormant for a while.
 What I didn’t see at the time was that all those years using poetry in the classroom (Time was too short for teaching fiction.) were making me a better writer.
 I learned how to write tight.

 Along came the pandemic, and schools shut down.
 During that time, I applied for a remote internship with a literary agency.
 I spent six months reading manuscript after manuscript after manuscript.
 Doing this taught me to find the superfluous as well as the essentials in constructing an engaging story.
 I also learned why agents tell you to only send a query and the first five to ten pages.
 You really can tell if the manuscript is ready for reading in those first few pages.
 At least, when it’s sitting with a stack of 200 more to be combed through.